 To change a parameter value, scroll left or right to view the values for that parameter.
-When the desired value appears on the display, press \bigcirc to select the value and move back up one level.
+When the desired value appears on the display, press \triangleleft to select the value and move back up one level.
+To edit numeric values, use the numeric keypad on the indicator front panel.